Apollo199999999/DynaWin/README.md

 Switch your desktop wallpaper at certain triggers.

 #### Automatic switching of desktop wallpaper
-You can configure DynaWin to automatically switch your wallpaper at specific triggers.
-For example, you can configure DynaWin to switch your wallpaper at night, to make it easier on the eyes at night.
+DynaWin can automatically switch your wallpaper at specific triggers.
+For example, you can configure DynaWin to switch your wallpaper at night, to make it easier on the eyes.

 #### Choose when your wallpaper should be changed
-You can choose to change your wallpaper either based on the time, or based on your battery percentage.
-This can help to remind you when your battery is running low, or remind you to unplug your laptop charger when your laptop is fully charged.
+DynaWin can change your wallpaper either based on the time, or based on your battery percentage, to remind you when your battery is running low, or remind you to unplug your charger.

 ![Dynamic Wallpaper](https://imgur.com/G82mVtr.png)